ccdxc/sw/penctl/docs/rest/penctl_show_system-memory-usage.rst

 -----------------------------------------
- Show Free/Used Memory on Naples (in MB)
+ Show Free/Used Memory on Distributed Service Card (in MB)
 -----------------------------------------